 After a big rise, there is always a fall.
 The beginning of 2014 was sweet because Vettel became a father, but he underperformed on the track, failing to win a single race.
 Finally, at the end of the season, rumors about a transfer to Ferrari were confirmed, and the four time champion is ready for a new beginning.

 Move to Ferrari and attempt to return to the top

 Signing with the biggest and the most popular Formula 1 team was a kind of a dream come true for the German, but the first year wasn't impressive, and not by Vettel's fault.
 Ferrari was far from Mercedes in all aspects, but Vettel still was able to take three race wins and finish third in the Drivers' championship.

 Pressure on Vettel was big because many fans expected that he can return to his glory days from Scuderia.
 He did almost everything he can do, but the car wasn't fast enough and Sebastian became slightly nervous after not being able to fight for the top.
 Anyway, the team and Vettel are making their best efforts to climb to the top of the standings.

 Sebastian Vettel is still searching for glory with Ferrari

 No wins in 2016, losing title in 2017 and 2018

 The season of 2016 was pretty painful for the four-time champion.
 Vettel finished fourth overall without a single race win and scored just seven podium finishes.
 That was really disappointing for both Vettel and Ferrari but also it was clear that the following season can't be so bad.

-Ferrari and Vettel (finally) bounced back in 2017.
+Ferrari and Vettel bounced back in 2017.
 He scored five victories but lost at title to Lewis Hamilton.
-The same two drivers are again the main title candidates in 2018, scoring three wins each in the first half of the season.
+The same two drivers were again the main title candidates in 2018 and Vettel was the loser again, watching how Hamilton is winning his fifth title.